ehosko/optimal_active_guidance_in_mixed_reality_using_prior_floorplans/mav_active_3d_planning/README.md

 source ../devel/setup.bash # -> optionally add source WS_FOLDER/devel/setup.bash to your ~/.bashrc file
 ```

+*Troubleshooting*: In case the catkin build fails due to glog issues, try to set the USE_SYSTEM_GLOG variable to "OFF" in the CMakeLists.txt file of glog catkin.

 ## Data Repository
 Related resources, such as experiment scenarios and ground truth point clouds, can be downloaded from [here](https://www.polybox.ethz.ch/index.php/s/6vhPDINcISbEogg).